Who's Behind Listverse?

 If you want koi to fill your pond, expect to pay a lot of money for the fish.
 The price goes up considerably when they are older and larger.
 Typically, koi can cost anywhere from a few bucks to a few thousand dollars.
 The high price comes from various factors, but the most notable is bloodline.
 Koi bloodlines are as highly valued as those belonging to pedigree dog breeds.

-At the All Japan Koi Show in 2017, the nine-year-old grand champion fish was sold for a whopping $1.8 million at auction.
+In 2017, the nine-year-old grand champion fish was sold for a whopping $1.8 million at auction at the All Japan Koi Show.
 This makes her the most expensive koi ever sold.
 Fortunately, she’s got a few years ahead of her.

 Koi can live for up to 40 years.
 That means the grand champ will breed for a couple of decades and potentially make a boatload of money for her owner.